Foutse Khomh

 Foutse Khomh is a Canadian computer scientist and full professor of software engineering at Polytechnique Montréal, Canada Research Chair Tier 1 on Trustworthy Intelligent Software Systems, a Canada CIFAR AI Chair in Trustworthy Machine Learning Software Systems, and an FRQ-IVADO Research Chair in Software Quality Assurance for Machine Learning Applications.
 His research has contributed to the understanding of software maintenance and evolution, machine learning systems engineering, cloud engineering, and dependable and trustworthy ML/AI.

 Education

 Khomh completed his Ph.D. in Software Engineering from the University of Montreal in 2011, where he was recognized for his doctoral research.

 Career

-Khomh has held various positions in software engineering.
+Khomh is a Full Professor in the Department of Computer Engineering and Software Engineering at Polytechnique Montreal and an academic member at Mila, the Quebec Artificial Intelligence (AI) Institute.
+As of January 2026, he serves as Vice-President, Research and Innovation at Polytechnique Montreal..
+In 2023, he was appointed Scientific Co-Director of IVADO, in charge of scientific activities and international strategy.
 He has served as General co-chair and program co-chair for several international conferences and is a member of numerous editorial boards.
 His research focuses on software maintenance and evolution, machine learning systems engineering, cloud engineering, and dependable and trustworthy ML/AI.